weizhang1994/buttormvc/README.md

             js*
                 main.js
             img*
-            .htaccess:: mode_rewrite: could let us rewrite urls. if you type something in url could.t find, then this will make rewrite the url and then go back the index.php
+            .htaccess:: mode_rewrite: could let us rewrite urls. if you type something in url couln't find, then this will  rewrite the url and then go back the index.php.

         app*:: the entire mvc structure, library...
           libraries*::the heart of app